Make-Magazine/makerfaire/wp-content/plugins/gravityview-advanced-filter/readme.txt

 === GravityView - Advanced Filter Extension ===
-Tags: gravityview
+Tags: gravitykit
 Requires at least: 4.4
-Tested up to: 5.8
+Tested up to: 6.2
 Stable tag: trunk
-Contributors: The GravityView Team
+Contributors: The GravityKit Team
 License: GPL 3 or higher

 Filter which entries are shown in a View based on their values.